Irenezs/Notes/Pys.md

 Temperature - As T$\uparrow$, R$\uparrow$.
 This is as the +ve ions are vibrating more vigorously, and so are more likely to collide with them.
 Material - If the spacing of the +ve ions is different, the resistance will be different.

 To find the resistivity of a wire, you can use a micrometer to measure and average several points on the wire to find the diameter, then calculate the area.
 Use crocodile clips and a ruler to vary the length of the wire.
 Use a voltmeter and ammeter to find the resistance for each length.
+Plot this as a graph, and the gradient will be $\frac{\rho}{A}$, so $\rho = gradient \times A$.